brendanlafferty/bren-stars/README.md

  + Points on the star: these are any points on one of the lines they include
    - Vertex points - points lying on the perimeter of the square that are used in the construction of the star
    - Intersection points - points where multiple lines intersect
-   - Other points on the star
+   - Other points on the star - I hypothesize that due to reflectional and rotational symmetries all points with integer coordinates that lie on the star will be points of intersection.
  + Points in the star:  These are points that do not lie on any of the lines and include:
    - Central - the points that are contained in the central most contiguous area
    - Peripheral - the points inside the star but not inside the central most shape